symphoniacloud/cdk-bare-bones/README.md

 The name of this project says "bare-bones", and I mean it!
 There's no testing, deployment automation ("CD"), no actual resources, no source code.

-If you'd like an example with more functionality I also provide the following template projects:
+If you'd like an example with more functionality I also provide these template projects that are extensions of this one:

-> **TODO** - I wrote these larger examples **BEFORE** this bare-bones project, and I still need to update them to use the same choices I've made in this project

 * [Coffee Store V2](https://github.com/symphoniacloud/coffee-store-v2) - Adds a Lambda Function resource; source code + build for the Lambda Function; unit + in-cloud integration tests
-* [Coffee Store Web Basic](https://github.com/symphoniacloud/coffee-store-web) - Website hosting on AWS with CloudFront and S3
+* [Coffee Store Web Basic](https://github.com/symphoniacloud/coffee-store-web-basic) - Website hosting on AWS with CloudFront and S3
-* [Coffee Store Web Full](https://github.com/symphoniacloud/coffee-store-web-demo) - A further extension of _Coffee Store Web Basic_ that is a real working demo of a production-ready website project, including TLS certificates, DNS hosting, Github Actions Workflows, multiple CDK environments (prod vs test vs dev)
+* [Coffee Store Web Full](https://github.com/symphoniacloud/coffee-store-web-full) - A further extension of _Coffee Store Web Basic_ that is a real working demo of a production-ready website project, including TLS certificates, DNS hosting, Github Actions Workflows, multiple CDK environments (prod vs test vs dev)

 ## Prerequisites